luizrfreitas/lolChampions/README.md

 # lolChampions
-A project to study and OOP in Java with League of Legends champions.
+A project to study OOP in Java with League of Legends champions.

 I was looking for something to keep me with touch with Java and OOP.
 I guess League of Legends is really paying off hahahah.